 Since September 11, I believe each of us – each adult in every peace-loving country around the world – has a new and very important responsibility.
 We must spend time with the young minds that will shape the future, and teach respect for the rights of the individual and tolerance of other faiths and other points of view.Margaret DeB.
 Tutwiler, Former U.S. Ambassador to Morocco

-Today’s undergraduate college students were 3-5 years old during the tragic events of September 11 and consequently have spent their intellectually formative years with post-9/11 media coverage.
+Today’s undergraduate college students were mostly not born yet during the tragic events of September 11 and consequently have spent all their intellectually formative years with post-9/11 media coverage.
 Crossing Borders targets a young adult base in both the Muslim and Western worlds—youth who have never met “the Other” in person.
 The film is a practical and engaging tool to initiate dialogue and debate between students on university campuses in the USA, North Africa and Middle East via screening events, classroom interactions and online platforms.
 These direct conversations are vibrant experiences and practical steps to grow empathy for the “Other” and deepen understanding for complex issues of the current world situation.

 Arnd Wächter, Director/Producer, Crossing Borders